 If you want to develop a JS-based client UI (React/React Native or Angular or Vue) for CUBA application, in addition to the component-based UI provided with CUBA, you can use REST API add-on and TypeScript SDK generator.
 The SDK provides both data model and application’s service calls that can be used in the front-end codebase.

 Where can I deploy my application?

 When it comes to the deployment stage and environment options, you have a lot of freedom here.
-CUBA applications can be deployed in a variety of configurations, starting from a single server running everything, to highly available configurations with separate middleware and web clusters.
+CUBA applications can be deployed in a variety of configurations, starting from a single server running everything, to highly available clustered configuration.
 The platform supports PostgreSQL, Oracle Database, Microsoft SQL Server, MySQL and HSQL (typically used for prototyping) out of the box, and you can switch from one to another as your project grows.
-It is also important that CUBA applications can be deployed to any Java EE Web Profile server, such as Jetty, Tomcat, Glassfish or Websphere.
-Of course you can encapsulate your application in Docker and/or run it in popular PaaS clouds like CloudFoundry, OpenShift or Jelastic.
+It is also important that CUBA applications can be deployed to any Java EE Web Profile server, such as Jetty, Tomcat or Glassfish.
+Of course you can encapsulate your application in Docker and/or run it in popular PaaS clouds like Amazon, CloudFoundry, OpenShift or Jelastic.

 Sounds good, so how do I develop CUBA applications?

-All you need to develop applications with CUBA Platform is Java SE, XML and JPQL — which makes your application code more uniform and easier to maintain.
-This also makes your development team more flexible — you don’t really need a subteam of Web developers or Java EE gurus.
+All you need to develop applications with CUBA Platform is Java SE — which makes your application code more uniform and easier to maintain.
+This also makes your development team more flexible — you even may not need a subteam of front-end developers or Java EE gurus.